elegant-scipy/elegant-scipy/markdown/preface.markdown

 It is the future of the language, and there is no sense in adding to the dead weight of Python 2 code littering the interwebs (including much from your authors!).
 In Elegant SciPy, we're going to use Python 3.5.

-However, if you *must* use Python 2, you can make a fair bit of the code in this book compatible with Python 2, assuming you have the following imports at the start of your code:
+However, if you *must* use Python 2, you can make most of the code in this book compatible with Python 2, assuming you have the following imports at the start of your code:

 ```
 from __future__ import division, print_function